tur-ium/carbon-scanner/README.md

 # Do my actions make any difference?

-The [https://www.ipcc.ch/2018/10/08/summary-for-policymakers-of-ipcc-special-report-on-global-warming-of-1-5c-approved-by-governments](IPCC report), published in 2018, found that avoiding 2°C is still achievable in 2019.
+The [IPCC report](https://www.ipcc.ch/2018/10/08/summary-for-policymakers-of-ipcc-special-report-on-global-warming-of-1-5c-approved-by-governments), published in 2018, found that avoiding 2°C is still achievable in 2019.
 Technological, economic and political changes will all be crucial to trying to reduce humanity’s impact.
 However, the illustrative model pathways modelled in the report showed that this will require significant changes in lifestyles, particularly amongst those with greater access to resources.
 People are not able to quantify the environmental impacts of decisions they make in the same way that they quantify other vital parts of life.

 By enabling people to quantify the effects of their actions in terms of carbon emissions, choosing the right thing can be made easier.